sarulab-speech/jtubespeech/README.md

 $ python scripts/obtain_video_id.py {lang} {filename_videoid_list}
 ```
 ### step4: downloading videos with manual subtitles
 This downloads audio and manual subtitles.
-Note that, this process requires a very large amount of storage.`{filename_subtitle_list}` is a subtitle list file makde in step3.
-The audio and subtitles will be saved in `video/wav` and `video/txt`, respectively.
+Note that, this process requires a very large amount of storage.`{filename_subtitle_list}` is a subtitle list file made in step3.
+The audio and subtitles will be saved in `video/{lang}/wav16k` and `video/{lang}/txt`, respectively.
 ```
 $ python scripts/download_video.py {lang} {filename_subtitle_list}
 ```